 Let $\mathcal C(S)$ denote the space of complex structures on the oriented surface $S$.
-The most important theorem about quasi-Fuchsian representations is Bers Simultaneous Uniformization Theorem (\cite{BersUniformization}), that we recall in the following version.
+The most important theorem about quasi-Fuchsian representations is Bers' Simultaneous Uniformization Theorem (\cite{BersUniformization}), which we recall in the following version.

-\begin{theorem} [Bers Simultaneous Uniformization Theorem] For all $(c_1, \overline{c_2})\in \CSCS$, there exist: \begin{itemize}[noitemsep,topsep=0pt] \item a unique quasi-Fuchsian representation $\rho\colon \pi_1(S)\to \PSL(2, \mathbb C)$ up to conjugacy, \item a unique $\rho$-equivariant holomorphic diffeomorphism \item a unique $\rho$-equivariant antiholomorphic diffeomorphism \end{itemize} where $\Omega_\rho^+\sqcup \Omega_\rho^-=\CP\setminus \Lambda_\rho$.
+\begin{theorem} [Bers' Simultaneous Uniformization Theorem] For all $(c_1, \overline{c_2})\in \CSCS$, there exist: \begin{itemize}[noitemsep,topsep=0pt] \item a unique quasi-Fuchsian representation $\rho\colon \pi_1(S)\to \PSL(2, \mathbb C)$ up to conjugacy, \item a unique $\rho$-equivariant holomorphic diffeomorphism \item a unique $\rho$-equivariant antiholomorphic diffeomorphism \end{itemize} where $\Omega_\rho^+\sqcup \Omega_\rho^-=\CP\setminus \Lambda_\rho$.
 This correspondence defines a biholomorphism \end{theorem}